olejardamir/Hertz/CommunityTesting.md

-Note: No, this project is not associated with ButtCoin (0xBUTT) in any way, except that the lead developer (myself) is taking it as a solo project.
+Note: No, this project is not associated with ButtCoin (0xBUTT) in any way, except that the lead developer (myself) is taking it as a separate solo project.
+In order to see it working without a flaw, usability must be tested before the main launch.

 The purpose of this document is a tutorial to how to test the Hertz token, and also to provide the instructions on how to obtain and trade the token once it launches.